Rikers Island: Rolando Perez

 In January 2014, Rolando Perez was arrested for petty burglary and awaiting trial at Rikers.
 Perez suffered from a severe seizure disorder since the age of 16 and had taken medication to control his seizures ever since.
 Perez was being detained in solitary confinement after getting into a fight with another inmate.
 In a video obtained by a local television station, Perez is heard screaming for his medication.
 After being denied anti-seizure medication, at the age of 36, Perez was found dead due to seizure and heart problems.
 In 2019, Perez's girlfriend was awarded $3.5 million in a settlement over his death.

 Eugene Castelle

-Staten Island native Eugene "Sonny" Castelle was battling an addiction to pain killers when he was arrested in Florida for heroin possession with intent to sell.
+Staten Island native Eugene "Sonny" Castelle was battling an addiction to painkillers when he was arrested in Florida for heroin possession with intent to sell.
 This arrest was in violation of the terms of a drug-related plea agreement in New York.
 On November 2, 2016, Castelle was sent to Rikers and was found dead six days later, at the Anna M. Kross Center.
-An inmate told the Daily News that Castelle had taken a dose of methadone, using another prisoner's prescription when he died.
+An inmate told the Daily News that Castelle had taken another prisoner's prescription dose of methadone when he died.
 Castelle was vomiting and struggling to stand.
 Another inmate helped Castelle to 'the bubble' watch post to ask for medical help.
 The correctional officer inside was sleeping, and angrily dismissed them both, the inmate said.
 The following morning, Castelle was found by a correctional officer and medical staff unresponsive and was declared dead seven minutes later.